Jasoncho0914/Jasoncho0914.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a second year Ph.D. student in Statistics and Data Science at Cornell University.
-My broad research interest is in financial statistics and my most recent work was on the analysis of NFT transactions data.
-This summer I worked with Professor <a href = 'https://stat.cornell.edu/people/faculty/david-s-matteson'> David S. Matteson</a> and Sven Serneels from <a href = 'https://www.higallop.com/'> Gallop Inc.</a> in analyzing <a href = 'https://doi.org/10.7298/6jcj-9461'> NFT transactions data </a>.
-You may find our preprint <a href = 'https://doi.org/10.48550/arXiv.2210.07393'> here </a>.
-The paper was accepted and will be published on a journal named Data Science in Science.
-I am currently working to extend my analysis to develop a methodology for pricing an NFT, a highly illiquid asset.
+I am a third year Ph.D. student in Statistics and Data Science at Cornell University under Professor  <a href = 'https://stat.cornell.edu/people/faculty/david-s-matteson'> David S. Matteson</a>.
+My resarch interest is in Bayesian Time-series Analysis.
+In our most recent work, we present a novel stochastic volatility model called Dynamic Shrinkage Process in Volatility (DSP-V).
+You may find the preprint in this <a href = "assets/pdf/DSPV_12_15_2023.pdf" target="_blank"> link </a>.

+I have a diverse background with working with large data with complex structures.
 Before joining the Ph.D. program, I completed my Masters degree in animal science, specializing in Precision Agriculture under professor <a href='http://nmsp.cals.cornell.edu/about/bios/quirine.html'> Quirine M. Ketterings</a>, <a href='http://guinness.cals.cornell.edu/'> Joe Guinness</a> and <a href='https://www.rit.edu/directory/jvacis-jan-van-aardt'> Jan van Aardt</a>.
-We closely worked with large dairy farms in New York in conducting various on-farm research trials.
+We closely worked with large dairy farms in conducting various large scale on-farm research trials.
 My research focused on analyzing yield monitor data, geo-referenced data on crop yield, in order to develop statistical tools to help farmers in making better nutrient management decision.

-I am also actively looking for an internship position for Summer 2023.
+I am also actively looking for an internship position for Summer 2024.